 Preschool, often called pre-k or nursery school, is usually your child’s first introduction to education.
-Not only does preschool prepare children for kindergarten, but it can also improve cognitive development and behavior throughout their elementary years.
+Not only does it prepare children for kindergarten, but it can also improve cognitive development and behavior throughout their elementary years.
 Because of this, it is extremely important to make sure your child is in the best preschool program for them.
-Here are a few things to consider when choosing a preschool program that is the right fit for both the parent and the child.
+Here are a few things to consider when choosing a program that is the right fit for both the parent and the child.

 As a parent, it is natural to worry about someone else taking care of your child for an extended period of time.
 In order to feel confident in your child’s potential preschool program, make sure to ask the right questions about an average day at school.
 Consider asking the following four questions:

 These questions are based on recommendations from The National Institute of Child Health and Human Development (NICHD) to determine a preschool program’s quality.
 Research from the NICHD shows the benefits of higher adult-to-child ratios and smaller group sizes.
 A child’s day at school is also primarily based on the group size and the learning philosophy of the school.
 Further, one of the best ways for children to learn in their childhood years is through free play.
 This free playtime is vital to personal, social-emotional, and cognitive development.

 A Teacher’s Influence